dnascimento/ES-DS_project/README.md

 Software Engineering description:

+ Main goals:
- Main goals: Model and implement the business logic of a fictional telecom manager and its clients.
-Implement the model in a WAF structure (considering Presentation, Services, Domain, Persistent Store layers), considering as many design patterns as possible and required.
-Black and white tests batteries.
+ - Model and implement the business logic of a fictional telecom manager and its clients.
+ - Implement the model in a WAF structure (organized by Presentation, Services, Domain, Persistent Store layers);
+ - Use as many design patterns as possible and required.
+ - Black box and white box tests batteries.

 Distributed Systems description: